-Retinitis pigmentosa is a group of hereditary diseases of the eye that lead to progressive loss of sight due to cells in the retina becoming damaged and eventually dying.
+Retinitis pigmentosa is a group of hereditary diseases of the eye that lead to progressive loss of vision due to cells in the retina becoming damaged and eventually dying.

-Pre-clinical studies carried out in disease models by the our academic collaborators have demonstrated that, when transplanted into the retina, our retinal progenitor cell technology has the potential to preserve existing photoreceptors, potentially reducing or halting further deterioration of vision.
-In addition, the progenitor cells have been shown to mature into functional photoreceptors that engraft into the photoreceptor layer, bringing the possibility of restored vision.
+Pre-clinical studies carried out in disease models by the our academic collaborators have demonstrated that, when transplanted into the retina, our hRPC technology has the potential to preserve existing photoreceptors, potentially reducing or halting further deterioration of vision.
+In addition, these hRPC cells have been shown to mature into functional photoreceptors that are capable of becoming engrafted into the photoreceptor layer.

 For an article published by the Foundation for Fighting Blindness regarding this trial click here..